ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 ![](/images/redox-final.jpg)

 As far as software goes, similar to the [BDN9](/building-the-bdn9) this is also powered by QMK firmware.
 You need to flash both sides and becauase of that, you can actually use each side independently.
 Here is the [code](https://github.com/ThomasChung/qmk_firmware/tree/master/keyboards/redox/keymaps/thomas) for my layout.

+Some additional thoughts:

+* A wristrest would be nice
+* Gateron yellow is a great switch
+* It is near impossible to source 1.25u keycaps with legends that match my layout.
+I don't even know of a 1.25u  `\` exists.